quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 - There are multiple perturbative parameters
 - Some perturbations are not first order

-Because diagonalization is both standard, and not our focus, {{Pymablock}} won't do it for us.
+Because diagonalization is both standard, and not our focus, Pymablock won't do it for us.
 However, it will properly treat a non-diagonal unperturbed Hamiltonian if we provide its eigenvectors.

 ### General Hamiltonians